 - What are the new questions arising from the conclusions?
 What work should be done next to advance the field further?

-Please keep in mind that the submitted manuscript has to be formatted according to the JASB manuscript template.
+Please keep in mind that the submitted manuscript has to be formatted according to the JASB manuscript template or similar one in LATEX (Overleaf).
 It should be structured into the following sections:

 - Experimental details/Methodology

 - Analysis/Discussion (may be joined into Results and Discussion)

 Title and Abstract

 An easy-to-read title and a concise abstract are critical to your work getting found and read.
 Search engines use keywords from these sections to index and list your article.
 The reader will judge the relevance of an article for their research and studies by its title and abstract.
 Therefore, state your objectives clearly, put them into context of current knowledge, outline your key findings and their novelty, and highlight the value of your contribution.